redis/redis-doc/commands/cluster delslots.md

 ## Example

-For example the following command assigns slots 1 2 3 to the node receiving the command:
+For example the following command unassigns slots 5000 and 5001 from the node receiving the command:

     > CLUSTER DELSLOTS 5000 5001
     OK